microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/printjob-get.md

 ### Example 2: Get print job with task list

 #### Request

-The following is a request to get a print job and any [tasks](../resources/printtask.md) that are executing, or have executed, against it.
+The following example shows a request to get a print job and any [tasks](../resources/printtask.md) that are running or have run against it.

 # [HTTP](#tab/http)
 <!-- {